MockAnon/pokemonBattleApp/README.md

 ## App Setup

-1. Create your own empty repo on GitHub
-2. Clone this repository
+1. Clone this repository
-3. Enter "cd pokemonBattle" into your terminal.
+2. Enter "cd pokemonBattle" into your terminal.
-4. Within your pokemonBattle folder "git install" the dependencies.
+3. Within your pokemonBattle folder "git install" the dependencies.
-5. NOTE: The pokemonBattle folder is your server file.
+4. NOTE: The pokemonBattle folder is your server file.
 This must be launched used "npm start" before launching the client.
-6. Enter "cd client_react" into your terminal.
+5. Enter "cd client_react" into your terminal.
-7. Within your client_react folder "git install" the dependencies.
+6. Within your client_react folder "git install" the dependencies.
-8. The folder client react is this projects client side.
+7. The folder client react is this projects client side.
-9. After launching the server enter "npm start" in the client_react folder.
+8. After launching the server enter "npm start" in the client_react folder.
-10. After launching both the server and the client Visit `http://localhost:3000/`
+9. After launching both the server and the client Visit `http://localhost:3000/`

 # Using the App